Urusei Yatsura: Production

-In 1977, Rumiko Takahashi created the short story Those Selfish Aliens that was nominated for Shogakukan's Best New Comic Artist award.
-This would serve as the basis for creating Urusei Yatsura which was first published a year later when Takahashi was 20 years old.
+In 1977, Rumiko Takahashi created the short story "Those Selfish Aliens", which was nominated for Shogakukan's Best New Comic Artist award.
+This served as the basis for creating Urusei Yatsura, which was first published a year later when Takahashi was 20 years old.
 The series was her first major work, having previously only published short stories, and is a combination of romantic comedy, science fiction, suburban life, and Japanese folktales.
 The title of the series is an untranslatable pun on the word (うるさい, urusai), meaning "noisy" or "obnoxious", but written with the kanji for "planet"; the title can be translated roughly into English as "Those Obnoxious Aliens".
 The series first appeared in Shogakukan's Weekly Shonen Sunday in September 1978.
-At the start of the series it was only scheduled to run for 5 chapters.
+At the start of the series it was only scheduled to run for five chapters.
 Ataru was the central character and each chapter would feature a different strange character.
 The character of Lum was only going to appear in the first chapter and was not in the second chapter; however, Takahashi decided to re-include her in the third chapter.
-The series was not an instant success and chapters were initially published sporadically.
+The series was not an instant success and chapters were initially published sporadically due to Takahashi still being in university at the time.
 Between May and September 1978 she simultaneously worked on a series called Dust Spot; however, the increasing popularity of Urusei Yatsura caused her to focus on Urusei and the series became a regular serialization from the middle of 1979.